-Looking forward, our priorities continue to be to take a disciplined approach to allocating capital as we responsibly and sustainably grow the business and income, delivering attractive risk adjusted returns, while being as efficient as possible in the way we manage the business
+Looking forward, our priorities continue to be to take a disciplined approach to allocating capital as we responsibly and sustainably grow the business and income, delivering attractive risk adjusted returns, while being as efficient as possible in the way we manage the business.

-More information about our financial performance in the period can be found below in the Investment Manager's Report.
+More information about our financial performance in the period can be found in the Investment Manager's report on pages 12-14.